Electrical steel

-Polycrystalline structure of grain oriented electrical steel after coating has been removed.
+Etched polycrystalline structure of grain oriented electrical steel after coating has been removed.

-Electrical steel (E-steel, lamination steel, silicon electrical steel, silicon steel, relay steel, transformer steel) is speciality steel used in the cores of electromagnetic devices such as motors, generators, and transformers because it reduces power loss.
-It is an iron alloy with silicon as the main additive element (instead of carbon).
+Electrical steel (E-steel, lamination steel, silicon electrical steel, silicon steel, relay steel, transformer steel) is speciality steel used in the cores of electromagnetic devices such as relays, electric motors, electric generators, and transformers primarily to reduce power loss.
+It is an iron alloy with silicon as the main additive element (instead of typically carbon).

 Metallurgy

 Electrical steel is an iron alloy which may have from zero to 6.5% silicon (Si:5Fe).
-Commercial alloys usually have silicon content up to 3.2% (higher concentrations result in brittleness during cold rolling).
-Manganese and aluminum can be added up to 0.5%.
+Practical commercial alloys usually have silicon content up to 3.2%(higher concentrations result in brittleness during cold rolling).
+Manganese and aluminum can be added up to 0.5% to improve workability and corrosion resistance.

-Silicon increases the electrical resistivity of iron by a factor of about 5; this change decreases the induced eddy currents and narrows the hysteresis loop of the material, thus lowering the core loss by about three times compared to conventional steel.
+Silicon increases the electrical resistivity of iron by a factor of about 5; this resistivity change decreases induced eddy currents and narrows the hysteresis loop of the material, thus lowering core loss by about three times compared to conventional steel.
 However, the grain structure hardens and embrittles the metal; this change adversely affects the workability of the material, especially when rolling.
 When alloying, contamination must be kept low, as carbides, sulfides, oxides and nitrides, even in particles as small as one micrometer in diameter, increase hysteresis losses while also decreasing magnetic permeability.

 The presence of carbon has a more detrimental effect than sulfur or oxygen.
 Carbon also causes magnetic aging when it slowly leaves the solid solution and precipitates as carbides, thus resulting in an increase in power loss over time.
 For these reasons, the carbon level is kept to 0.005% or lower.
 The carbon level can be reduced by annealing the alloy in a decarburizing atmosphere, such as hydrogen.